nguyenq/VietOCRwpf/README.md

 A .NET GUI frontend for Tesseract OCR engine written using WPF.
 Supports optical character recognition for Vietnamese and other languages supported by Tesseract.

-The program is still in early beta development and expected to be executable soon.

 VietOCRwpf is released and distributed under the [Apache License, v2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Features